 What goes into designing and building pools on properties that are in a flood zone?
 Each site is different but consider this as an example: When designing and building a pool in a V-Zone, (which stands for “velocity zone,”) structural engineers are required to be part of the front-end design process and in some cases soil engineers, who run tests on the soil to determine the strength, or “bearing capacity” of the soil.
 In other cases, either timber or helical piles are required.
 Deep piles may be required depending on the ground strength, even for some in ground pools, depending on the quality of the soil.
 The needs and requirements for each individual property will differ and will be taken into consideration by your pool contractor.

-With all this information, it may seem like building residential pools in a flood zone would be prohibitive, but it’s quite common in coastal areas like Charleston – and it’s something Aqua Blue Pools has 27+ years of extensive experience working with.
+With all this information, it may seem like building residential pools in a flood zone would be prohibitive, but it’s quite common in coastal areas like Charleston and other parts of South Carolina – and it’s something that the pool and spa builders at Aqua Blue Pools have 27+ years of extensive experience working with.
 Properties in less restrictive AE flood zones tend to be fairly closely aligned in price to their counterparts in standard/X zones if they are in the ground.

 Don’t let your flood zone deter you from starting a conversation with your custom pool builder about having a pool in your own backyard.
 All that’s needed is an understanding of the specific requirements for your particular property.
 A brief phone conversation with an Aqua Blue Pools design professional can help you understand what’s required for the next steps in determining pool feasibility for your property’s specific needs.
 Contact Aqua Blue Pools to schedule a Free Phone Consultation today!